 Hurricane Electric deploys Point of Presence at Vocus' Auckland data centre

-Vocus New Zealand’s Auckland-based cloud data centre is now playing host to a new point of presence (PoP) from networking giant Hurricane Electric.
+Vocus New Zealand’s Auckland-based cloud data center is now playing host to a new point of presence (PoP) from networking giant Hurricane Electric.

 Hurricane Electric specialises in networking services including ethernet, colocation, dark fibre, voice, IP Wan, firewall and backup to government and enterprise customers worldwide.

-The PoP is Hurricane Electric’s second location in the country, complementing an existing connection in Data Centre 220’s facility in Auckland CBD.
+The PoP is Hurricane Electric’s second location in the country, complementing an existing connection in Data Center 220’s facility in Auckland CBD.

 The company points to major growth in the New Zealand market, particularly in Auckland.
 New Zealand’s increase in growth and spending is enhanced by undersea cables such as Hawaiki and Southern Cross cables, which connect countries including Australia and the United States.

 By launching a PoP in Albany, the company aims to serve Vocus customers and those around the wider Auckland area.
 The company offers IPv4 and IPv6 network through three primary Gigabit Ethernet (GE) ports: 100GE, 10GE and GigE (1GE).

 Vocus customers can also exchange IP traffic with Hurricane Electric’s vast global network, which offers upwards of 20,000 BGP sessions with more than 9,000 different networks.
 These are offered across more than 250 major exchange points and thousands of customer and private peering ports.

 Hurricane Electric president Mike Leber says, “We are excited to further expand of our services in New Zealand where we can continue meeting the demand for high-speed and cost-effective IP transit.”